MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-TransportRule.md

 In on-premises Exchange, this exception is available on Mailbox servers and Edge Transport servers.

 The ExceptIfSubjectOrBodyMatchesPatterns parameter specifies an exception that looks for text patterns in the Subject field or body of messages.
-You can specify multiple text patterns by using the following syntax: "\<regular expression1\>","\<regular expression2\>",..."\<regular expressionN\>".
+You can specify multiple text patterns by using the following syntax: `"Regular expression1","Regular expression2",..."Regular expressionN"`.

 ```yaml
 Type: Pattern[]